 To use advanced mobile management with iOS® devices, admins must use an Apple Push Certificate.
-This certificate creates a trusted connection between the devices and your G Suite domain, which must be renewed annually.
+This certificate creates a trusted connection between the devices and your Workspace domain, which must be renewed annually.

 If you have iOS devices that are already signed into your account and are synchronizing data, they will receive a notification to install the Google Device Policy profile.
 This ensures that the device is following all of the custom policies that have been created.
 Devices that aren’t will lose the ability to sync with your organisation’s account until they become compliant.

 For every new device to be enrolled for advanced mobile management, you will need to install the Device Policy profile to ensure compliance and gain access.

 Mobile Device Management Tips

 - Let your team know the mobile device policies that have been put in place.

 - Communicate that enrollment is required for devices to be active.